SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Details of Baselines description

-We establish several baselines to better evaluate our proposed framework.
-To this end, we explore nine of the existing SOTA from the FSCIL literature, CEC~\citep{zhang2021few}, FACT~\citep{zhou2022forward}, S3C~\citep{kalla2022s3c}, BIDIST~\citep{zhao2023few}, SAVC~\citep{song2023learning}, TEEN~\citep{wang2023few}, WARP~\citep{kim2023warping}, CLOSER~\citep{oh2024closer} and ASP~\citep{liu2024few}.
-CEC, BIDIST, and S3C establish dynamically evolving architectures to effectively support incremental learning.
-CEC incrementally transforms newly added linear classifiers into a graph-based structure.
-BIDIST assigns a learnable weight \(W_t\) to each task and employs bilateral distillation between the representations of current and previous tasks.
-S3C expands its stochastic classifiers by progressively incorporating four angular representations.
-FACT, SAVC, TEEN, and CLOSER represent prototype tuning approaches that employ a prototype-based classifier \(g_P(\cdot)\) instead of the conventional MLP classifier \(g_{\phi}(\cdot)\).
-FACT facilitates forward compatibility by synthesizing virtual prototypes during the base training stage, thereby enabling more flexible adaptation to future tasks.
-Meanwhile, SAVC advances base task performance through leveraging semantic-aware fantasy classes combined with contrastive learning, which enhances feature representation.
-TEEN presents a training-free prototype rectification technique, which effectively improves classification robustness without requiring additional training.
-Lastly, CLOSER strikes an effective balance between transferability and discriminability by employing a mechanism of compressed feature spreading, thereby improving generalization across tasks.WARP trains backbone and classifier on base tasks, then fine-tunes classifier and subnetworks of \(\theta\) with multi-axis rotations for distinct representations.
-ASP efficiently fine-tunes small prompts on a frozen backbone, leveraging task-aware and task-invariant prompts to improve selection during testing.
+We establish several baselines, including methods based on SNNs and ANNs, to better evaluate our proposed framework.
+We briefly list the existing SOTA methods from the FSCIL literature that we convert into SNN-based architectures for evaluation. \begin{itemize} \item \emph{CEC}~\citep{zhang2021few}: A framework with dynamically evolving architectures incrementally transforms newly added linear classifiers into a graph-based structure. \item \emph{FACT}~\citep{zhou2022forward}: A framework facilitates forward compatibility by synthesizing virtual prototypes during the base training stage, thereby enabling more flexible adaptation to future tasks. \item \emph{S3C}~\citep{kalla2022s3c}: A framework expands its stochastic classifiers by progressively incorporating four angular representations. \item \emph{BIDIST}~\citep{zhao2023few}: This method assigns a learnable weight $\mathbf{W}_t$ to each task $t$ and employs bilateral distillation between the representations of current and previous tasks, simultaneously accommodating novel concepts and retaining base knowledge. \item \emph{SAVC}~\citep{song2023learning}: A framework advances base task performance through leveraging semantic-aware fantasy classes combined with contrastive learning, which enhances feature representation. \item \emph{TEEN}~\citep{wang2023few}: A prototype-tuning based approach presents a training-free prototype rectification technique, which effectively improves classification robustness without requiring additional training. \item \emph{WARP}~\citep{kim2023warping}: A framework trains backbone and classifier on base tasks, then fine-tunes classifier and subnetworks of \(\theta\) with multi-axis rotations for distinct representations. \item \emph{CLOSER}~\citep{oh2024closer}: A framework strikes an effective balance between transferability and discriminability by employing a mechanism of compressed feature spreading, thereby improving generalization across tasks. \end{itemize} The following three methods are SNN-based approaches, for which we adapt the data loading strategy to the FSCIL setting for evaluation. \begin{itemize} \item \emph{Early Bird}~\citep{kim2022exploring}: A pruning technique for deep SNNs inspired by the Lottery Ticket Hypothesis, extracts sparse subnetworks that retain performance comparable to full dense networks. \item \emph{SLTT}~\citep{meng2023towards}: An SNN training technique computes error signals independently without relying on information from other time steps, substantially reducing the required memory overhead. \item \emph{ALADE-SNN}~\citep{ni2025alade}: An SNN-based framework for class-incremental learning incorporates feature extractor structure expansion and adaptive logit alignment to accommodate new tasks. \end{itemize} The recent advancement in FSCIL introduces parameter-efficient prompt-based methods with ViT as the backbone, demonstrating the strong capability of representation. \begin{itemize} \item \emph{ASP}~\citep{liu2024few}: It efficiently fine-tunes small prompts on a frozen backbone, leveraging task-aware and task-invariant prompts to improve selection during testing. \item \emph{CoACT}~\citep{roy2024consistency}: It enables FSCIL in foundation models by employing asynchronous contrastive tuning with LoRA modules and consistency regularization to mitigate catastrophic forgetting. \item \emph{PriViLege}~\citep{park2024pre}: A framework that leverages large pre-trained vision-language models for FSCIL through pre-trained knowledge tuning and specialized distillation losses. \end{itemize}